avani25bai11450-tech/Smart-Complaint-Management-System/README.md

 ## 📸 Screenshots

-Screenshots of the following modules can be added here:

 ## Main menu
   The main menu provides options for user registration, user login, admin login, and exiting the system.